zowe/jupyter-app/README.md

 Copyright Contributors to the Zowe Project.

-# Installation Guide to the Zoe Jupyter App
+# Installation Guide to the Zowe Jupyter App

 This jupyter app supports either jupyter lab or jupyter notebook for use in the Zowe Desktop.
 To install this app first untar the *jupytar.tar.gz* file using **tar -xzf jupytar.tar.gz** .